Meet the BIM Lab

 Bailee

-For her MA thesis, Bailee conducted An investigation of resting state functional connectivity of the anterior and posterior hippocampus in posttraumatic stress disorder and its relationship to symptoms (2015-2017).
-Bailee is currently pursuing her PhD in Clinical Psychology in the Cognition and Psychopathology Lab at Toronto Metropolitan University.
+For her MA thesis, Bailee conducted An investigation of resting state functional connectivity of the anterior and posterior hippocampus in posttraumatic stress disorder and its relationship to symptoms.
+Bailee completed her PhD in Clinical Psychology in the Cognition and Psychopathology Lab and is currently a Clinical Assistant Professor, Psychiatry and Behavioral Sciences, at Stanford University.

 Learn more